d3b4g/leonids/_posts/callme.md

 title:  "ROP Emporium - Split"
 date:   2020-05-15 14:07:20
 categories: [ROP]
-excerpt: "This is the Second challenge from ROP Emporium, named as Split.
-In this challenge we have to create a small ROP Chain which execute system and give us the flag to complete the challenge.
-Through out this i am going to use radare2 as much as i can, just for the sake of learning the tool.
-Radare2 is a complete framework for reverse-engineering and analyzing binaries."
+excerpt: "This is the third challenge from ROP Emporium, named as **Callme**.
+In this challenge we need to execute callme_one(), callme_two() and callme_three() function  in sequential order to get the flag.
+Alonge the way i am going to explore more advance usage of radare2."

 comments: true
 ---